International adoption: The Democratic Republic of Congo (DRC)

-On September 25, 2013, the government of the Democratic Republic of Congo enacted a suspension of exit permits for Congolese adoptive children that prevents adoptive children from being allowed to depart the country with their adoptive parents.
-Although Congolese courts continue to issue new adoption decrees, these are not currently recognized by the Congolese immigration service, the Direction Generale de Migration (DGM), which controls the points of entry.
-Congolese officials have said the suspension will remain in place until the parliament enacts new legislation reforming the adoption process.
-Because of the suspension, the U.S. Department of State announced on October 6, 2014, that it strongly recommends against adopting from the DRC at this time.
+On 25 September 2013, the government of the Democratic Republic of Congo suspended exit permits that would allow children to depart the country with their adoptive parents until the parliament enacted new legislation reforming the adoption process.
+Although Congolese courts continue to issue new adoption decrees, the Direction Générale de Migration, which controls points of entry, does not currently recognize them.
+As a result, the US Department of State announced on 6 October 2014 that it strongly recommends against adopting from the country.
+As of 2024, international adoptions from the DRC remain impossible.